 The sweet tartness of raspberries marries perfectly with the fresh taste and fragrance of thyme.
 This raspberry and thyme vinegar can be used on both savoury and sweet salads too.
 Super easy to make it’s a great addition to your larder.

 Flavoured vinegars are very popular these days.
 The supermarket and deli shelves are full of all things flavoured.
 But these things come at a price, so why not make your own flavoured vinegar.

-Flavoured vinegars are so useful, just a sash in a salad or even a fruit salad and it can make the most humble of ingredients sing and your taste buds dance with pleasure.
-This Raspberry and Thyme Vinegar is a great addition to your larder and perfect even as a drink!
+I promise you it’s really easy.
+And this raspberry and thyme vinegar is so useful.
+Just a dash in a salad or even a fruit salad and it can make the most humble of ingredients sing and your taste buds dance with pleasure.

 Scottish raspberries are legendary, sweet and just a little tart they say summer even more than strawberries to me.
 I love picking them in the garden and admit to still cramming more in my mouth like a kid than I actually get into the basket.